Survival statistics for oesophageal cancer

-Of all those diagnosed with oesophageal cancer, about 42 out of every 100 people (42%) will live for at least 1 year after they are diagnosed.
-But unfortunately, only about 15 out of every 100 people (15%) will live for at least 5 years.
-And around 12 out of 100 people (12%) will live for at least 10 years.
+Of all the people with oesophageal cancer in England and Wales, more than 40 out of every 100 people (40%) will survive for 1 year or more after they are diagnosed.
+But unfortunately, only about 15 out of every 100 people (15%) will survive for 5 years or more.
+And more than 10 out of 100 people (10%) will survive for 10 years or more after they are diagnosed.

 As with many other types of cancer, the outcome of oesophageal cancer depends on how advanced it is when it is diagnosed.
 In other words, the stage of your cancer.

 Unfortunately, oesophageal cancer has a poor outlook overall because it is often diagnosed late.
 By the time someone has symptoms and goes to their doctor, the disease is very often in the advanced stages.
 This means it is difficult to find survival rates for each individual stage of the disease.